daskeyboard/daskeyboard-applet--weather-international/README.md

-# Q Applet Weather Forecast
+# Q Applet Internaltional Weather Forecast

 Displays the weather forecast on a Das Keyboard Q series.